temporalio/documentation/docs/references/sdk-metrics.md

 - Available in: Go, PHP, Java
 - Tags: `namespace`, `task_queue`

-### task_latency_load

-Measures the duration from task generation to task loading (task schedule to start latency for persistence queue).

-- Type:
-- Available in:
-- Tags:

 ### unregistered_activity_invocation

 A request to spawn an Activity Execution is not registered with the Worker.